MXHJohn314/WSL_Setup_Walkthrough/README.md

     + click and drag the newly-created `config.xlaunch` shortcut from the desktop into the startup folder.

 ### Now your couputer will automatically configure VcxSrv to allow WSL 2 to use you computer's display!

+## Set up username and password on Ubuntu App

+* Press the Windows key and search for “Ubuntu” from the Start menu → run it.
+    + Wait for Ubuntu to prompt you for a username and password that you will not forget
+        - Note: in Linux, the password characters do no appear.
+Sometimes it’s easier to write something in Notepad, copy it, then right-click once to paste it.
+This is easier to do with passwords, especially when you can’t see them.
+    + Close Ubuntu

 ## Set up Ubuntu as the default profile for Windows Terminal